GSA/US-performance-reporting/README.md

 :construction: <span style="color:blue">IN PROGRESS - NOT FINAL</span>

 # U.S. Performance Reporting
-"U.S. Performance Reporting" refers to official information about the Federal government's strategic goals, progress, and results, as reported by Federal agencies under the [Government Performance and Results Act (GPRA) Modernization Act of 2010](https://github.com/GSA/US-performance-reporting).
+"U.S. Performance Reporting" refers to official information about the Federal government's strategic goals, progress, and results, as reported by Federal agencies under the [Government Performance and Results Act (GPRA)](https://www.congress.gov/bill/111th-congress/house-bill/2142).
 GPRA is a landmark piece of legislation that defines how the Federal government practices strategic planning and execution.

 ## Performance.gov
 <p align="center" style="font-style: italic;">